 A provisional service for the cropland extent map is now available on the Digital Earth Africa Map.
-It currently has coverage of Eastern, Western and Northern Africa with development of the remaining areas of the continent underway.
+It covers the entire African continent, including Madagascar, Mauritius, Reunion and Comoros.
 The service shows the presence or absence of crop for a 10 metre pixel resolution, and is the product of continental-scale collaboration.

 Consistent access to sufficient food is one of the biggest challenges facing the African continent.
 33.8 million people are living with acute food insecurity in East Africa alone, and a growing population paired with decreasing food production mean predictions are that Africa will be fulfilling only 13% of required food production by 2050.

 The ability to detect the presence of cropland will empower governments to understand their countries’ food supply potential, and to effectively plan food purchasing or supply chains from data-driven insight.
 Private sector industries, such as insurance agencies, could use the map to understand the patterns from the past and can help predict risk for their customers.

 This data will help even non-technical users to understand the spatial footprint of crop growth across Africa.
 Unlike other continents, Africa does not have a great deal of large scale agriculture, instead trending towards smaller cultivation areas.
 Therefore it is much harder to observe and predict cropland extent.
 This service has broad coverage focusing on consistent quality for all countries.